shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <p>
     Understanding why side effects occur and how to respond helps you stay comfortable and continue treatment long enough to see real benefits.
-    For personalised support, dosing guidance, or help managing side effects, speak to the Medy Clinical Team, as we can provide tailored advice to keep you on track and help you achieve the best possible results from your GLP-1 therapy.
+    For personalised support, dosing guidance, or help managing side effects, speak to the <a href="https://medy.uk" target="_blank" rel="noopener"><strong>Medy Clinical Team</strong></a>
+, as we can provide tailored advice to keep you on track and help you achieve the best possible results
+    from your GLP-1 therapy.
   </p>